 What Is Meaning Makers?

 Meaning Makers is a year long spiritual development program for young Unitarian Universalists (UUs).
 Through in-person retreats, virtual small group ministry and mentorship, emerging adults will explore the central questions “Who am I and how can I live my Unitarian Universalist (UU) faith in the world?”

-The program began in June 2016 with a retreat at UBarU Camp and Retreat Center in Texas.
+The program began in 2016 with a retreat at UBarU Camp and Retreat Center in Texas.
 Participants meet with a small group of peers once a month via video conference as they explore themes from Becoming together.
 These monthly meetings are supplemented by one-on-one meetings with a UU mentor.
-The program will close out with another retreat in the June 2017, where the next class of Meaning Makers will be getting started.
+The next retreat will take place June 7-11, 2017 at UBarU where this year's cohort will close out the program and next year's group will be getting started.

 Who Is Meaning Makers for?

 This program is designed for emerging UU adults, ages 18-24.
 This population is less likely than other age groups to be served by local UU communities.
 We know that bridging out of youth community and finding ways to deepen one’s Unitarian Universalist faith as a young adult can be a challenge.
 That’s why this opportunity is designed for UU identified young people with at least two years of experience in UU community.

-The two-part application process includes an online form and a letter of recommendation.
-The deadline for the 2016-17 program was February 29th 2016.
-To learn about applying for the 2017-18 program you can "like" The Hub: Young Adults UUs on Facebook, join our Young Adult / Campus Ministry listserve or circle back to check this webpage in the late fall of 2016.
+APPLY NOW!
+The two-part application process includes an online form (PDF for reference only) and a letter of recommendation.
+The priority deadline for the 2017-18 program is February 1, 2017.
+To receive information on the program and application process you can "like" The Hub: Young Adults UUs on Facebook, join our Young Adult / Campus Ministry listserv.

 Letter of Recommendation